Research output per year

 Through her "Coastal Routes" project, she has become active in the Coastal History Network for which she co-convenes the monthly Reading Group and bi-weekly Writing Group.

-Anna strongly believes in building and supporting an inclusive and diverse research culture and currently chairs one of two Writing Support Groups of the European Society for Environmental History’s NEXTGATe initiative.
+Anna strongly believes in building and supporting an inclusive and diverse research culture and has previously chaired one of two Writing Support Groups of the European Society for Environmental History’s NEXTGATe initiative.
+Check out their activities if you're an early career scholar working in the field of environmental history.

 Anna is very excited to be part of the network LIT: Literature and Ireland's Trees.
 Led by Stephen O'Neill (Maynooth University), this network will host a public lecture series on "Literary Lives of Trees" and result in an exhibition and publication.